WurstPlus/WurstPlus-EventProcessor/README.md

 To Make a new Event Class extend `Event.java`.
 To Cancel an event do `event.setCancelled(true)`

-Below is how to Commit an Event (Source from Wurst Plus 3)
 ```java
 public class EventStage extends Event {
     private int stage;